pavanpc/Automatic-Text-Summarizer/README.md

-# Summary Generator is a simple library to generate Highlighted Short reviews/ texts using NLP
+# Automatic Text Summarizer is a simple library to generate Highlighted Short reviews/ texts using NLP

 HOW TO USE FILES: